ttg44/ttg44/README.md

 #### Confidentiality Statement

-The Table Group.
+The Table.
 [UK] recognises that research collaborations, unpublished materials, submissions, and professional engagements may involve confidential information.

 Confidential information obtained through professional activities will be handled responsibly and will not be disclosed except where authorised, required by law, or necessary for legitimate operational purposes.